XZSt4nce/note-placeholder/README.md

 ## Settings

-- Use Link Name Instead Of Placeholder
+- Placeholder property name : the name of the property, the text of which will be substituted for the link
+- Use link name instead of placeholder
   - `default on, but off when specified` : the placeholder will only be shown if the link name is not specified
   - `always off` : the placeholder will always be shown instead of link name
-- Text To Disable Placeholder : if you insert this text as the link name, the note name will be displayed (default: `!dp!`)
+- Text to disable placeholder : if you insert this text as the link name, the note name will be displayed (default: `!dp!`)
 - Default header separator : text between the placeholder and headers/block (default: ` > `)

 ## License